There are 500 children and young people in care across Somerset.

 Profiles of children

-See below profiles of children in foster care and waiting for adoption here.
+See below profiles of some of the children in foster care or waiting for adoption here.

 Please note: the names of the children have been changed to protect their identity and stock images have been used.
 Some of the children may have already been adopted or placed with permanent foster carers but these profiles should give you an idea of the kinds of children that need permanent families.